-- Reduce your risks of cancer, heart attacks, and other life-threatening diseases
+- Reduce your risk of stroke, cancer, heart attacks, and other life-threatening diseases

 - Improvements in your skin, teeth, and hair